pimotte/nomic/README.md

 - The current total score of the player.

 Other items may be added to these player files through non-rule-change Pull Requests.
-Players are encouraged to keep a list of Pull Requests that were merged and how points this netted them, so that the total can be easily recomputed.
+Players are encouraged to keep a list of Pull Requests that were merged and how many points this netted them, so that the total can be easily recomputed.

 The total score of the player must reflect the gamestate.